lelainep4664/lelainep4664.github.io/_posts/2018-11-11-Data-Abstractions-and-Return-to-data-Tables.md

 <br/>
 delivery::(x::Number,::y::Number)->Delivery state
 <br/>
 This function will produce a fuction that will produce the delivery state of the function which is a type of data.
-As you can see the function takes in two values one of which we see is represents
+As you can see the function takes in two values one of which we see is represents the coordinates of where the delivey state leave the package.
+It takes in both the Y values and X values of delivery and this will solve the presented problem of the simulation.
+As I said before, the explanation was a little confusing so I'm not sure if I'm presenting my information correctly however I do have some understanding when I look in my notes taliking about data stuctures and abstractions